 - Domestic Applicants: January 15 for Fall Semester.
 October 1 for Spring Semester.

 - International Applicants: January 15 for Fall Semester.
 August 1 for Spring Semester.

-Students may be eligible to serve as Graduate Assistants in research or teaching, although MS Thesis Option students have priority for assistantship support (see Graduate Assistant Application form); students may also be eligible for tuition fee scholarships or other similar opportunities.
+Students may be eligible to serve as Graduate Assistants in research or teaching, although MS Thesis Option students generally have priority for assistantship support due to Master's thesis research requirement.
+Non-Thesis Option students may be eligible for tuition fee scholarships or similar opportunities.
 Other funding opportunities are provided by the Graduate College at their Financial Resources website.
-A special scholarship opportunity may be available to new Master's students majoring in Hydrology who matriculate in Fall 2017, Spring 2018, and Fall 2018.
+A special scholarship opportunity may be available to new Master's students majoring in Hydrology who matriculate in Fall 2017, Spring 2018, Fall 2018, and Spring 2019.

 Degree Program Reqs top

 See the MS Hydrology Handbook for full details.

 - Physical geology: 1 semester

 - College chemistry: 2-semester sequence in inorganic/analytical chemistry

 - College physics: 2-semester sequence, one course in mechanics and one course in electricity/magnetism or optics/thermodynamics

 - Fluid mechanics: 1 semester